ejsdotsh/ejs.wtf/content/_index.md

 ---
-title: "e.j. sahala (they/them)"
-tagline: "under reconstruction"
+title: "musings by e.j."
+tagline: "under reconstruction - (infrequent) writing on technology, coffee, and other stuff"
 ---

-(infrequent) musings on technology, coffee, and other stuff
+this is my blog, there are many like it but this one is mine.

+i rarely use capitalization.

+i sometimes use profanity.